New Undergraduate Research Opportunities

 Opportunities Beyond MIME

 There's no need to limit your search for undergraduate research opportunities to those within the School of MIME.
-Additional options to consider are research positions elsewhere on campus for which you may be qualified; the NSF REU programs are offered throughout the U.S.; and company-sponsored undergraduate research experiences, such as the Intel Semiconductor Research Corporation Scholars administered by the CoE's Women and Minorities in Engineering program.
+Additional options to consider are research positions elsewhere on campus for which you may be qualified; the NSF REU programs are offered throughout the U.S.; and company-sponsored undergraduate research experiences.

 For More Information...